dtorresxp/odoo-guides/README.md

 # &#x03C8;Code Project objectives

-Welcome to the &#x03C8;Code project, intended as an aid for Odoo's support, daily use, training & certification.
+Welcome to the &#x03C8;Code project, intended to assist you on Odoo's support, daily use, training & certification.

-We created a simple pseudo language named &#x03C8;Code to help people to work asap, based in a "what-where" technique of knowledgewere.
+We created a simple pseudo language named &#x03C8;Code to help people to work as soon as possible, based in a "what-where" technique of knowledgewere.
 Our idea is to mix the new video training style with something lighter than the big manuals, but recovering all indexing, searching and efficiency capabilities of the traditional training.
 Our goal is to get the very best of both worlds, privileging "along with" over "instead off".

-It is a community effort designed to close the gap between Odoo gurus and rookies...
+It is a community effort designed to close the gap between Odoo gurus and rookies.
 In spite of the very demanding effort Odoo has been doing in recent years documenting their system, we think development volume and yearly arrival of new versions (not to mention the increasing amount of localizations) requires an out of the box approach.

-We think videos are nice but very inefficient way of training... even considering millenials, we hope centenials start reading again... as previous generations did for a long time.
-Until somebody gives us a Matrix-like interface, that allow us learn anything in just a couple of seconds, we need to locate the right procedure to solve an issue, in a better way.
+We think videos are a nice but very inefficient way of training.
+Without forcing _millenials_, we really hope _centenials_ start reading again... as previous generations did for a very long time.
+Until somebody gives us a Matrix-like interface, that allow us to learn anything in a couple of seconds, we need a faster way to locate the right procedure and solve an issue.

-We truly believe the success in the long run of every partner depends on the speed they could move their info, from where it is, to where it's needed.
+We truly believe a partner's success in the long run depends on the speed to which they can move their info from where it is, to where it's needed.

-As the great _Euclides_ did about 2,300 years ago, we aren't producing videos, but only created the &#x03C8;Code that summarizes every shown procedure on each one.
+As the great _Euclides_ did about 2,300 years ago.
+We aren't producing videos.
+We created the &#x03C8;Code that summarizes every shown procedure on each one.
 As a bonus, our links are bind with the exact start and end time of the related procedure.

-As we want to respect the originator rights, every video link will include the original creator name and address, for fair play.
+We want to respect the originator rights.
+So, all our video links include the original creator name and address, honoring the fair play.

-We'll receive, acknowledge, verify and be very grateful for any Odoo guide you wanna send us to be included here, in order to enhance the Odoo community the best we can.
+We'll receive, acknowledge, verify and be very grateful for any Odoo guide you send us.
+We'll include it here, in order to support our Odoo community as best as we can.

 <br>

 # Structure

 For easy tp use, all files are linked and menu based.
 You don't need to dig into project folders to find all the information.
-As Odoo has several active versions working now days and it comes in two flavors, project menus are organized both by version and edition.
+Odoo has several active versions working now days.
+Also it comes in two flavors: _CE_ or Communiti Edition and _EE_ or Enterprise Editio.
+So, our project menus are organized both by version and edition.

 This README file is the project's home and it includes our mission statement, technical explanations and our contact info.

 Folders are arranged as _version_ / _edition_ / _module_ / _guide_.
 As project continues growing, a _menu_ could be added before _guide_, but all files belonging the module will be in the same module's folder.

-If you can't find your needed information in any _menu_, or you find any error in our &#x03C8;Code, please feel free to send us a gently mail to instruct us about... preferably with a link to an explanatory video, we offer to treat this with higher priority to better serve our community.
+If you can't find help in any _menu_, or you find any error in our &#x03C8;Code, please feel free to send us a gently mail to tell us about... preferably with a link to an explanatory video.
+We offer you to treat your suggestion with higher priority to improve our community.

 <br>

 # &#x03C8;Code Brief

-This is the basic explanation about &#x03C8;Code, whose only purpose is to indicate all necessary steps in a known right order and help people to find the place on screen where every step has to be done:
+This is the basic explanation about &#x03C8;Code.
+It's only purpose is to indicate all necessary steps in a valid order and help people to find the place on screen where every step has to be done:
 - The main component of the &#x03C8;Code is _STEP_, some atomic task to do in the screen.
 - Every step is separated from others by the _PIPE_ character |.
 - Related steps tend to be in the same _ROW_, unless there are so many and needs to break in several rows.